goreleaser/goreleaser/www/docs/customization/scoop.md

   commit_msg_template: "Scoop update for {{ .ProjectName }} version {{ .Tag }}"

   # Your app's homepage.
-  # Default is empty.
   homepage: "https://example.com/"

   # Your app's description.
-  # Default is empty.
   description: "Software to create fast and easy drum rolls."

   # Your app's license
-  # Default is empty.
   license: MIT

   # Setting this will prevent goreleaser to actually try to commit the updated
   # manifest leaving the responsibility of publishing it to the user.
   # If set to auto, the release will not be uploaded to the scoop bucket
   # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1
-  # Default is false.
   skip_upload: true

   # Persist data between application updates